jackhwl/Aspnet-Core-6/Clean-Architecture/GloboTicket.TicketManagement/ReadMe.md

 * Demo: Writing Integration Tests for Infrastructure
 * Demo: Writing Integration Tests for the API Controllers
 ## Section 8: Adding the Blazor UI
+*
 ## Section 9: Improving on the Application’s Behavior
 * Demo: Handling Errors
+* Demo: Adding Logging to the Application